-No discussion of artificial intelligence infrastructure would be complete without mentioning its intersection with the internet of things (IoT).
-The artificial intelligence internet of things (AIoT) involves gathering and analyzing data from countless devices, products, sensors, assets, locations, vehicles, etc., with IoT and using AI and machine learning to optimize data management and analytics.
+No discussion of artificial intelligence infrastructure would be complete without mentioning its intersection with IoT.
+The artificial intelligence IoT (AIoT) involves gathering and analyzing data from countless devices, products, sensors, assets, locations, vehicles, etc., using IoT, AI and machine learning to optimize data management and analytics.
 AIoT is crucial to gaining insights from all the information coming in from connected things.

 From an artificial intelligence infrastructure standpoint, companies need to look at their networks, data storage, data analytics and security platforms to make sure they can effectively handle the growth of their IoT ecosystems.
 That includes data generated by their own devices, as well as those of their supply chain partners.

-Last, but certainly not least: Training and skills development are vital for any IT endeavor, and especially enterprise AI initiatives.
-Companies will need data analysts, data scientists, developers, cybersecurity experts, network engineers and IT professionals with a variety of skills to build and maintain their infrastructure to support AI and to use artificial intelligence technologies, such as machine learning, natural language processing and deep learning, on an ongoing basis.
+Last but certainly not least: Training and skills development are vital for any IT endeavor and especially enterprise AI initiatives.
+Companies will need data analysts, data scientists, developers, cybersecurity experts, network engineers and IT professionals with a variety of skills to build and maintain their infrastructure to support AI and to use artificial intelligence technologies, such as machine learning, NLP and deep learning, on an ongoing basis.